riknos314/RunestoneComponents/runestone/common/project_template/_sources/overview.rst

         Under which of these conditions will a sequential search be faster than a binary search?

-    .. mchoice:: 152414d
+    .. mchoice:: questiontimed2
         :timed:
+        :random:
         :multiple_answers:
-        :correct: a, c
+        :correct: a,b,d
-        :answer_a: Answer a
+        :answer_a: Red
-        :answer_b: Answer b
+        :answer_b: Blue
-        :answer_c: Answer c
+        :answer_c: Brown
-        :feedback_a: Feedback for a
-        :feedback_b: Feedback for b
-        :feedback_c: Feedback for c
+        :answer_d: Indigo
+        :feedback_a: Yes, red is definitely one of the colors.
+        :feedback_b: Blue is correct!
+        :feedback_c: Remember ROY G BIV!

-        Here is the question...
+        :feedback_d: Yes, indigo is also in the rainbow!

+        Which of these are colors of the rainbow?

     .. fillintheblank:: fill1412
         :timed:

-        .. blank:: blank21
+        .. blank:: blank1345
-            :correct: \\b31\\b
+            :correct: \\bred\\b
-            :feedback1: ("\\b25\\b", "Octal is not the same as decimal")
-            :feedback2: (".*", "You don't know your octal numbers...")

-            What is the octal of 25?
-Don't say 25.
+            :feedback1: (".*", "Try 'red'")

+            Fill in the blanks to make the following sentence: "The red car drove away" The

-        .. blank:: blank123
+        .. blank:: blank52532
-            :correct: 12
+            :correct: \\baway\\b
-            :feedback1: (".*", "There's no 12 in that string!")
+            :feedback1: (".*", "Try 'away'")

-            Please write down 12.
+            car drove

 Unit Tests for Code